walkerchi/ETHz-CS_2023/static/media/triple_product.c03667da968ab8d1680d.md

 There is criterion called Lawson criterion.

+The power of the fusion is propotion to the triple product

 Triple product is defined as the product of temperature, plasma density and confinement time.
 The temperature and plasma density are easy to understand, but the confinement time is a litter bit confusing.
 It actually measure how long the container could hold the  hot plasma inside.
 The better the thermal insulation the longer the reaction could sustain.